United Services College

-The United Services College was an English boys' public school for the sons of military officers, located at Westward Ho! near Bideford in North Devon.
+The United Services College was an English boys' public school for the sons of military officers and civil servants, located from 1874 at Westward Ho! near Bideford in North Devon, from 1904 at Harpenden, Hertfordshire, and finally at Windsor, Berkshire.
 Almost all boys were boarders.
 The school was founded to prepare pupils for a career as officers in the armed services, many of them going on to the Royal Military College, Sandhurst, or the Royal Naval College, Dartmouth.

 History

 The college was founded in 1874.
-Its first headmaster, Cormell Price, was a housemaster at Haileybury College and took twelve Haileybury boys with him to the new school.
+Its first headmaster, Cormell Price, took twelve boys with him to the new school from Haileybury College, where he had been a housemaster.

+For its home, the school occupied a terrace of twelve substantial villas, recently built, which still survive under the name of Kipling Terrace.
+In his book Schooldays with Kipling (1936), George Beresford noted that, as the villas and hotels of Westward Ho! were not a thriving township, it was easy for the school to lease "ample acreage for football and cricket fields".Rudyard Kipling was a boy at the school from 1878 to 1882, and his book Stalky & Co.
+(1899), set in a school referred to as "the Coll.", was based on his years at the United Services College.

+Cormell Price retired as headmaster in 1894, and this event was marked by a speech by Kipling, already the most notable former pupil, on 25 July 1894.
+The speech was later printed in Kipling's College (1929).